Angus Taʻavao

-Angus Wilkie Faiumiolemau Taʻavao (born 22 March 1990) is a New Zealand-born rugby union player, currently playing as a prop for the Blues in Super Rugby and Auckland in the Mitre 10 Cup.
+Angus Wilkie Faiumiolemau Taʻavao (born 22 March 1990) is a New Zealand-born rugby union player, currently playing as a prop for the Highlanders in Super Rugby and Auckland in the Mitre 10 Cup.
 Taʻavao was called into New Zealand's international team, the All Blacks, as injury cover in 2018 and has played 22 tests since his international debut.
 Taʻavao was a member of New Zealand's squad in the 2019 Rugby World Cup.

-Taʻavao has previously represented the Chiefs in Super Rugby, and Taranaki in the NPC.
+Taʻavao has previously represented the Chiefs and the Blues in Super Rugby, and Taranaki in the NPC.
 New Zealand's domestic rugby competition, as well as Northern Suburbs, Sydney and the Waratahs in Australia.

 Early life

 Although born in New Zealand, Taʻavao would also have been eligible to play international rugby for Australia through his mother, or for Samoa through his father.

 Taʻavao was schooled at Dilworth School in Auckland, New Zealand.

 Career

 Early career

 Taʻavao was selected for the New Zealand U20 side for the 2010 tournament in Argentina, where he captained the side in his first match.
 He made his Auckland debut in the same year.

 Taʻavao was a member of the Blues wider training group in 2011.
 He was a member of the full Blues squad from the 2012 until the 2015.